saranya-venkatraman/multi_llm_story_writing/README.md

 # CollabStory: Multi-Author Story Generation

-This codebase is part of the research presented in the paper: **[CollabStory: Multi-LLM Collaborative Story Generation and Authorship Analysis](https://arxiv.org/abs/2406.12665)**
+This repository includes all the scrips used to generate the dataset presented in the paper: **[CollabStory: Multi-LLM Collaborative Story Generation and Authorship Analysis](https://arxiv.org/abs/2406.12665)**

 # 📚 Link to CollabStory Dataset